Avanade/Beef/tools/Beef.CodeGen.Core/README.md

 The **Database** configuration is defined by a schema, YAML/JSON-based [database.beef.json](../../tools/Beef.CodeGen.Core/Schema/database.beef.json) and XML-based [codegen.table.xsd](../../tools/Beef.CodeGen.Core/Schema/codegen.table.xsd).
 These schema should be used within the likes of Visual Studio when editing to enable real-time validation and basic intellisense capabilities.

 Finally, this is not intended as an all purpose database schema generation capability.
 It is expected that the Tables pre-exist within the database.
-This database schema/catalog information is queried from the database directly to aid the generation configuration to minimise the need to replicate column configurations within the **Database.xml**.
+The database schema/table catalog information is queried from the database directly to aid the generation configuration to minimise the need to replicate column configurations within the configuration directly.

 <br/>

 ## Console application

 The `Beef.CodeGen.Core` can be executed as a console application directly; however, the experience has been optimised so that a new console application can reference and inherit the capabilities.

+Additionally, the `Database` related code-generation can be (preferred method) enabled using [`Beef.Database.Core`](./../Beef.Database.Core/README.md); see documentation for internal details.
+This will internally execute `Beef.CodeGen.Core` to perform the code-generation task.

 <br/>